harshjangid1015/PythonHub/data_structure/README.md

-## Note
+# Note

-# This is for basic Python programming having some basic concepts of data-strucrures.
+## This is for basic Python programming having some basic concepts of data-strucrures.
+### This is a sub heading.
-# Considee this README file as a place holder for further projects.
+## Consider this README file as a place holder for further projects.
 --------------------------------------------------------------------